post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 For this reason we put the ML-KEM shared secret first in X25519MLKEM768, and the ECDH shared secret first in SecP256r1MLKEM768 and SecP384r1MLKEM1024.

+Note: The group name X25519MLKEM768 does not adhere to the naming convention outlined in
+{{Section 3.2 of hybrid}}.
+Specifically, the order of shares in the concatenation has been reversed.
+This is due to historical reasons.

 ## Construction

 ### Client share